 Colored gemstone jewelry has always been popular, but the range of choices and colors has never been so varied as it is today.
 Not so many years ago, you could find only sapphire, emerald and ruby pieces in your typical jewelry store.
-The choices were expanded somewhat when jewelers starting carrying birthstone jewelry, and you might find amethyst, topaz, garnet and peridot rings as well.
+The choices expanded somewhat when jewelers starting carrying birthstone jewelry, and you might find amethyst, topaz, garnet and peridot rings as well.

 Of course it is unreasonable to expect a retail jeweler to carry garnet jewelry in all those varieties, not to mention all the different cuts and sizes that a customer might want to consider.
 That is why many gemstone lovers take a different approach in buying gemstone jewelry.
 They buy high quality loose gems and have them set by a jeweler or jewelry designer.

-The main disadvantage is time and, to some degree, cost.
+The main disadvantage of buying loose gems is time and, to some degree, cost.
 If you buy a gemstone in a standard or calibrated size, it will be easy for a jeweler to mount it in a standard commercial setting.
-If you are having a custom design created for you, then it is unnecessary to buy a stone in a calibrated size, since the jeweler can create a setting to accommodate whatever size stone you buy.
+If you are having a custom design created for you, then it is unnecessary to buy a stone in a calibrated size, since the jeweler can create a setting to accommodate whatever size of stone you buy.
 But there will be additional cost and time involved.

 While high-quality gemstones come at a premium price, you may be pleasantly surprised to find that many varieties are quite affordable when purchased from a wholesale dealer such as Gemselect.
 Custom jewelry naturally commands a higher price compared to commercially available pieces.
 However, if you have acquired a unique gemstone for a special jewelry piece that you intend to cherish for years to come, the additional cost may be deemed insignificant.